mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

 At the top of the file, import the necessary dependencies:
 - Import `Database` type from `better-sqlite3` (this is the type of the database connection object).
-- Import the table definitions and Drizzle query functions: `import { chatSessions, chatMessages, messageParts, toolCallResults } from '../db/schema'` and `import { eq, desc, like, and } from 'drizzle-orm'` (these are query builder functions).
+- Import the table definitions and Drizzle query functions: `import { chatSessions, chatMessages, messageParts, toolInvocations } from '../db/schema'` and `import { eq, desc, like, and } from 'drizzle-orm'` (these are query builder functions).
 - Import or define the TypeScript interfaces for requests and responses (CreateSessionRequest, AddMessageRequest, ChatSessionWithMessages, etc.).
 You can define them in this file or in a separate types file like `src/common/chat-types.ts`.
+The `sessionSnapshots` table exists purely for future summarization work and does not need code in this milestone.

 Define the class: `export class ChatSessionStore { constructor(private db: Database) {} }`.
 The `db` parameter is the Drizzle database instance, which will be passed in when the class is instantiated.

 Implement the `createSession` method.
 This method takes a `CreateSessionRequest` (an object with optional `title`, `providerConfigId`, and `modelId` fields) and returns a Promise that resolves to the new session ID (a string).
 Inside the method, generate a new UUID using `crypto.randomUUID()` (available in Node.js).
 Get the current time as a Unix timestamp with `Date.now()` (this returns milliseconds since epoch).
 Insert a row into the `chatSessions` table using Drizzle's insert syntax: `await this.db.insert(chatSessions).values({ id: newId, title: title || 'New Chat', createdAt: now, updatedAt: now, ... })`.
 Handle errors by wrapping in try/catch and returning an appropriate error object or throwing an exception.
 Return the new session ID on success.

 Implement the `getSession` method.
 This method takes a session ID string and returns a Promise resolving to a `ChatSessionWithMessages` object (or null if the session doesn't exist).
-This is the most complex query because you need to join across all four tables.
 First, fetch the session row: `const session = await this.db.select().from(chatSessions).where(eq(chatSessions.id, sessionId)).get()`.
 If null, return null immediately.
-Next, fetch all messages for this session: `const messages = await this.db.select().from(chatMessages).where(eq(chatMessages.sessionId, sessionId)).orderBy(desc(chatMessages.createdAt))`.
-For each message, fetch its parts: `const parts = await this.db.select().from(messageParts).where(eq(messageParts.messageId, message.id))`.
-For each part that is a tool_call, fetch the result if it exists: `const result = await this.db.select().from(toolCallResults).where(eq(toolCallResults.toolCallId, part.toolCallId)).get()`.
-Combine all this data into the nested structure expected by the UI (ChatMessageWithParts arrays containing TextPart and ToolCallPart objects).
-Convert all Unix integer timestamps to ISO 8601 strings using a helper function (create a private method `unixToISO(timestamp: number): string` that calls `new Date(timestamp).toISOString()`).
-Parse any JSON string fields (like `toolInput`, `output`, `error`) into objects.
-Return the complete session object.
+Next, fetch all messages for this session ordered by `sequence` ascending (fall back to `createdAt` if sequences are equal).
+For each message, fetch its parts ordered by `sequence`.
+When a part has a `toolCallId`, look up the corresponding row in `toolInvocations` to obtain status, timestamps, and structured output; merge that into the part so the renderer can show progress or failures without issuing new IPC calls.
+Convert Unix integer timestamps to ISO 8601 strings at the edge (create helper methods `unixToISO` and `isoToUnix`).
+Parse JSON string fields (`contentJson`, `metadata`, `inputJson`, `outputJson`, `error`) into JavaScript objects before returning the response.

 Implement the `listSessions` method.
 This method takes optional parameters (limit, offset, sortBy) and returns an array of session metadata (not including messages).
 Query the `chatSessions` table, apply ordering based on the `sortBy` parameter (default to `updatedAt` descending), apply limit and offset if provided, convert timestamps to ISO 8601, and return the array.

 Implement the `addMessage` method.
 This method takes an `AddMessageRequest` containing session ID, role, an array of parts, and optional token counts and error info.
-It must insert one row into `chatMessages` and one or more rows into `messageParts` in a single transaction to ensure data consistency.
+It must insert one row into `chatMessages` and one or more rows into `messageParts` inside a single transaction to ensure data consistency.
 Use Drizzle's transaction API: `await this.db.transaction(async (tx) => { ... })`.
-Inside the transaction, generate a message ID, insert the message row, loop over the parts array and insert each part, and update the session's `messageCount` and `updatedAt` fields.
+Inside the transaction:
+1. Read the current `message_count` for the session and calculate the next `sequence` (e.g., `messageCount + 1`).
+2. Insert the message row with that sequence, timestamps, token counts, and metadata.
+3. Loop over the parts array, assign a `sequence` per part (based on loop index), map the request's discriminated union to the columns described earlier, and insert each row into `messageParts`.
+4. If a part describes a tool invocation, simultaneously insert a row into `toolInvocations` with `status: 'pending'` so that later result updates have a home.
+5. Update the session's `messageCount`, `lastMessageAt`, and `updatedAt` fields.

 Return the new message ID.
 If any operation fails, the transaction will automatically roll back.

-Implement the `updateToolCallResult` method.
-This method takes an `UpdateToolCallResultRequest` containing a tool call ID, output, status, and optional error info.
-It inserts or updates a row in the `toolCallResults` table.
-First, check if a result already exists for this `toolCallId`.
-If yes, update it; if no, insert a new row.
-Set the `completedAt` timestamp to now.
-Handle JSON serialization of the output field.
+Implement the `recordToolInvocationResult` method.
+This method takes a `RecordToolInvocationResultRequest` containing a `toolCallId`, `status`, optional `output`, and optional error info.
+Use the `toolInvocations` table to upsert the lifecycle state: update `status`, `outputJson`, `errorCode`, `errorMessage`, `latencyMs`, `completedAt`, and `updatedAt`.
+If the invocation does not yet have a `resultPartId`, insert a new `messageParts` row of `kind: 'tool_result'` (or reuse the renderer-provided part data) so the transcript always has a visible result; then update the `toolInvocations` row to point to that part.
+This keeps UI hydration simple: the renderer just loads message parts and sees both the invocation and result, while analytics can inspect `toolInvocations`.

 Implement the `deleteSession` method.
 This method takes a session ID and deletes the session row.
-Because foreign keys are configured with CASCADE, this will automatically delete all associated messages, parts, and results.
+Because foreign keys are configured with CASCADE, this automatically deletes all associated messages, parts, tool invocations, and session snapshots.
 Simply execute `await this.db.delete(chatSessions).where(eq(chatSessions.id, sessionId))`.

 Implement the `updateSession` method for updating session metadata (like title).
 Execute `await this.db.update(chatSessions).set({ title: newTitle, updatedAt: Date.now() }).where(eq(chatSessions.id, sessionId))`.